Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Formulation of Fisher Information

-In section IV of this paper, we derive analytic continuous-time expressions for the output sensitivities given by (\ref{eqn::sens}).
+In section IV, we derive analytic continuous-time expressions for the output sensitivities given by (\ref{itheta2}).
 We therefore must approximate the summations in the Fisher information matrix with integrals when using these analytic expressions:

 where $T$ is the final time and $f$ is the sampling frequency.

 If the Fisher information matrix is positive definite, the model parameters are said to be uniquely locally identifiable.
 Furthermore, the Cram\'er-Rao theorem states that the best achievable estimation covariance is obtained from the inverse of the Fisher information matrix.
 The diagonal terms of this covariance matrix are the Cram\'er-Rao lower bounds of the estimation variances for each parameter estimate in $\theta$.
 These estimation error variances quantify the accuracy of the estimator.
 This paper's simulated and experimental identifiability analyses compare the error bounds obtained from Fisher analyses using both numeric and analytic methods.